tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.rst

                         f.result())))
             print("done with sayHelloPromise method")

-For having this remote service injected, the important part of things is the @Requires decorator
+For having this remote service injected, the important part of things is the ``@Requires`` decorator

 .. code-block:: python

     @Requires("_helloservice", "org.eclipse.ecf.examples.hello.IHello",
               False, False, "(service.imported=*)", False)

 This gives the specification name required **org.eclipse.ecf.examples.hello.IHello**, and it also gives an OSGi filter

 .. code-block:: python

     "(service.imported=*)"

-As per the `Remote Service spec <https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html#i1710847>`_ this requires that the IHello service is a remote service, as all  proxies must have the **service.imported** property set, indicating that it was imported.
+As per the `Remote Service spec <https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html#i1710847>`_ this requires that the ``IHello`` service is a remote service, as all  proxies must have the **service.imported** property set, indicating that it was imported.

-When **importservice** is executed the RSA implementation does the following:
+When ``importservice`` is executed the RSA implementation does the following:

 #.
 Reads the edef.xml from filesystem (i.e. 'discovers the service')
 #.
-Create a local proxy for the remote service using the edef.xml
+Create a local proxy for the remote service using the edef.xml file
 #.
-The proxy is injected by iPOPO into the RemoteHelloConsumer._helloservice member
+The proxy is injected by iPOPO into the ``RemoteHelloConsumer._helloservice``
+   member
 #.
-The _activated method is called by iPOPO, which uses the self._helloservice proxy to send the method calls to the remote service, using http and xmlrpc to serialize the sayHello method arguments, send the request via http, get the return value back, and print the return value to the consumer's console.
+The ``_activated`` method is called by iPOPO, which uses the
+   ``self._helloservice`` proxy to send the method calls to the remote service, using HTTP and XML-RPC to serialize the ``sayHello`` method arguments, send the request via HTTP, get the return value back, and print the return value to the consumer's console.

-Note that with Export, rather than using the console's **exportservice** command, it may be invoked programmatically, or automatically by the topology manager (for example upon service registration).
-For Import, the **importservice** command may also be invoked automatically, or via remote service discovery (e.g. etcd, zookeeper, zeroconf, custom, etc).
+Note that with Export, rather than using the console's ``exportservice`` command, it may be invoked programmatically, or automatically by the topology manager (for example upon service registration).
+For Import, the ``importservice`` command may also be invoked automatically, or via remote service discovery (e.g. etcd, zookeeper, zeroconf, custom, etc).
 The use of the console commands in this example was to demonstrate the dynamics and flexibility provided by the OSGi R7-compliant RSA implementation.

 Exporting Automatically upon Service Registration
 =================================================

-To export automatically upon service registration, all that need be done is to un-comment the setting the **service.exported.interfaces** property in the @Instantiate decorator:
+To export automatically upon service registration, all that need be done is to un-comment the setting the **service.exported.interfaces** property in the ``Instantiate`` decorator:

 .. code-block:: python

     @ComponentFactory("helloimpl-xmlrpc-factory")
     @Provides(
        "org.eclipse.ecf.examples.hello.IHello"
     )
     @Instantiate(
        "helloimpl-xmlrpc",
        {